Paul sails away, with armed escort

 They may have loosened the rudders so they could lift them out of the water so they wouldn’t drag on the ocean floor.
 The sailors could then steer the ship using just the sails.

 The writer of Acts seems to make this trip with Paul: “We boarded a ship” (27:2).
 Early church leaders said Luke wrote it.
 He was a physician who sometimes traveled with Paul.
-In fact, he was with Paul in Rome when Paul, under arrest, wrote his last known letter: “Only Luke is with me” (2 Timothy 4:11 NLT).
+In fact, he was with Paul in Rome when Paul, under arrest, wrote his last known letter: “Only Luke is with me” (2 Timothy 4:11 New Living Translation).
 If Luke was, in fact, the writer, what does it say about him that he would make this trip?
 And what does it say about Paul?

 The Roman officer was a centurion named Julius.
 He commanded a unit of about 100 men.
 And he apparently took some of them with him to guard Paul and some other prisoners.
 Whenever Roman soldiers lose someone they’re guarding, they usually seem to end up dead themselves (Acts 12:19; 16:27; see also 27:42).
 Why on earth do you think Julius allowed Paul to stay with Paul’s friends in Sidon (27:3)?

 It seems the 276 souls on board took a vote and a “majority of souls on the ship decided to sail a little further” (27:12).
 They were going to pass Fair Havens, Crete and sail on to the better protected harbor a day’s voyage further down the coast.
 Given what you understand were the circumstances, how do you think you would have voted?

 Of all the efforts the ship’s crew made to try to save the ship, which effort do you think would have frightened the passengers most?

 Does it strike anyone else odd that the crew tossed their gear overboard before they tossed their wheat cargo (27:19, 38)?
 As far as the writer reports it, their cash cargo was the last thing to go.